Articles for intermediate learners

 What Are Articles?

-The article we use when we want to indicate nouns differs based on the nouns' structures.
-We have two types of articles in English.
+The type of article we use to modify a noun in English depends on the noun itself.
+There are two types of articles in English.
 Take a look at the following list:

 Take a look at the following examples: